 It is becoming increasingly clear that Paraguay, with its abundance of rivers and esteros, is an internationally important site for migrant waterbirds (including Northern Hemisphere species migrating to their Southern Hemisphere wintering grounds) that were previously thought to be strictly coastal.

-Our tour explores all of the country’s major habitats, and will concentrate on finding such range-restricted star species such as Chaco Owl, Strange-tailed and Cock-tailed Tyrants, Saffron-cowled Blackbird, Collared Crescentchest, Ocellated Crake, Ochre-breasted Pipit, Black-bodied and Helmeted Woodpeckers, and the rare and endangered White-winged Nightjar.
+Our tour explores all the country’s major habitats, and will concentrate on finding such range-restricted species such as Chaco Owl, Strange-tailed and Cock-tailed Tyrants, Saffron-cowled Blackbird, Collared Crescentchest, Ocellated Crake, Ochre-breasted Pipit, Black-bodied and Helmeted Woodpeckers, and the rare and endangered White-winged Nightjar.
 We’ll also search for species endemic to the Atlantic Rainforest such as Saffron Toucanet, Bare-throated Bellbird, Red-breasted Toucan, and Blond-crested Woodpecker, along with numerous tanagers, woodcreepers and antbirds.

 Day 1: The tour begins with a flight from London to Asunción.

-Days 3-4: We spend these two days exploring Cuenca Upper Yacaré Sur, a rich region of dry Chaco and salt lagoons.
-Birding in the Chaco is not always a walk in the park, but the rewards are great.
-Our accommodation is basic, the luxuries are few, but the birding is like nowhere else on earth.
+Day 3: We’ll explore Cuenca Upper Yacaré Sur, a region of dry chaco and salt lagoons.
+Birding in the chaco is not always easy but the rewards are great.
+Though our accommodation is basic, the birding is like nowhere else on earth.
 Our main aim will be to see the 18 Chaco endemics.
-Many of them, such as Black-capped Warbling-finch, Chaco Nothura, Brushland Tinamou, Many-coloured Brush-finch and Crested Hornero, are easy to see.
-Others such as Chaco Eagle, need a little luck.
-The real prizes are the Chaco Big Six - Black-legged Seriema, Black-bodied Woodpecker, Chaco Owl, Crested Gallito, Spot-winged Falconet and Quebracho-crested Tinamou.
+Many of them such as Chaco Nothura, Brushland Tinamou, Crested Hornero, Many-colored Brush-Finch and Black-capped Warbling-Finch are easier to find, while others, such as Chaco Eagle, need a little luck.
+The real prizes are the ‘Chaco Big Six’: Quebracho Crested Tinamou, Spot-winged Falconet, Black-legged Seriema, Black-bodied Woodpecker, Chaco Owl, and Crested Gallito.